jitt-team/fluent-calculations-primitives/.github/README.md

 - Seamlessly use C# math and logic operators,
 - Build isolated calculation components,
 - Close to no boilerplate code,
-- Transform calculation tree as Json,
+- Serialize calculation tree to JSON,
 - Generate DOT graph output of your calculations,
-- Visualize DOT graph calculations with Graphwiz.
+- Render graph as an image.

 ## Get Started